What does Fiscal Sponsorship Mean to my Community Project or Program?

 An independent Board of Directors meet throughout the year to direct program, review projects, and ensure compliance.

-Jason Hatch serves as the president of North Portland Community Works.
+Jason Hatch serves as the treasurer of North Portland Community Works.
 Jason brought his passion and expertise to create Oregon’s first tool library, the highly successful North Portland Tool Library.
 Jason works as a project manager for Washington Water Trust.

 Scott Jensen is a long time North and Northeast Portland advocate and has served as Chair of the Portsmouth Neighborhood Association, Chair of the University Park Methodist Church congregation board, and founder of Discover North Portland.
-Scott works for a global eCommerce/technology company in North Portland.